 Trefis's graphical modelling tools require Flash, but here's a preview of some of the content you'll see once

 Investment Overview for Oracle (NASDAQ:ORCL)

 Update and Support Revenue

 - Update and Support Revenue as % of Previous 3 Years On-Premise Software License Revenue:

 Update and Support Revenue accounts for nearly half of Oracle's total revenues.
-As a % of previous 3 years on-premise software revenue, Update and Support Revenue increased from 61% in 2012 to 66% in 2014.
+As a % of previous 3 years on-premise software revenue, Update and Support Revenue increased from 61% in 2012 to 70% in 2015.
 We currently forecast it to steadily increase to 80% by the end of our forecast period.
 This is primarily because of the declining base of the on-premise software revenue, compared to the relatively lower long-term decline in Update and Support Revenues.
 However, lower pricing of Update and Support services could result in a faster decline in revenues.
-In such a case, if Update and Support Revenues as a % of Previous 3 years On-Premise Software License Revenue falls to 60% by the end of our forecast period, there could be a 10% downside to Oracle's current Trefis price estimate.
+In such a case, if Update and Support Revenues as a % of Previous 3 years On-Premise Software License Revenue falls to below 60% by the end of our forecast period, there could be a 10% downside to Oracle's current Trefis price estimate.

-SaaS and PaaS Revenue
+SaaS & PaaS Revenue